 When the rare prairie chickens get on a schedule, they get predictable.
 And that can lead to outstanding hunting in the cropfields at the edge of vast grasslands.

 A Liberty couple is worried that their deer farm might be put out of business as the Missouri Department of Conservation strives to contain Chronic Wasting Disease.

 When Mark Clemishire caught a huge rainbow at Lake Taneycomo, he could have had a place in the Missouri record books.
 But instead of keeping the fish to have it weighed on certified scales, he simply measured it, then let it go.

-Check out where the fish are biting — and where they aren’t.
+Find out where the fish are biting and the ducks are flying.

 The Ozarks region is renowned for its shallow, scenic float streams.
 Whether you'e traveling by canoe or by johnboat in search of fishing adventure, the area has plenty to offer.
 Here are 20 rivers and creeks that offer great floating.

 Looking for a way to hike into Missouri's outdoors?
 Here are plenty of options.